yihui/misc.js/README.md

 Add anchor links to all section headers (e.g., `<h2>`) that have nonempty `id` attributes.

+## load-highlight.js

+Disable highlight.js's auto language detection, and then apply highlighting.
+This requires highlight.js to be loaded in advance.

 ## math-code.js

 Write LaTeX math expressions (`$\alpha$`) in `<code></code` in HTML or a pair of